- Prep Time:

 For the sauce

-- In a small bowl, whisk together minced jalapeño, garlic, cilantro, lime juice, salt, and olive oil until well blended.
+- Make sauce.
+In a small bowl, whisk together minced jalapeño, garlic, cilantro, lime juice, salt, and olive oil until well blended (see Note 1).
 Set aside.

 For the fish

-- Pat halibut fillets dry with paper towels.
+- Prep fish.
+Pat halibut fillets dry with paper towels.
 Then season fillets on both sides with salt and pepper.
-Place fillets on a rimmed baking sheet lined with aluminum foil and brush tops of fillets with olive oil.
-Roast fillets in oven until just cooked through, 15-20 minutes.